Some of us distrust God because we question the fairness of his salvation plan.

 God now bestows mercy and grace upon those who repent of their sins and put their faith in the atonement of Jesus by asking him to be their personal Savior.

-He condemns those aware of their sins and the availability of salvation through Jesus but choose to dismiss this information either passively or overtly.
+He condemns those who are aware of their sins and the availability of salvation through Jesus, but choose to dismiss this information either passively or overtly.

-However, his general standard still applies to those alive today who will never have the opportunity to read the Bible or hear about Jesus.
+However, God’s general standard still applies to those alive today who never have the opportunity to read the Bible or hear about Jesus.

-Their eternal destiny will be determined by their response to what they otherwise know about God’s salvation plan through nature and their conscience.
+Their eternal destiny will be determined by their response to what they know about his salvation plan, as revealed through nature and their conscience.

 Special Provisions

 God is omniscient.
-He knows when we ponder his holiness relative to our sinfulness and wonder what will happen to us after we die.
+He knows when we contemplate his existence, ponder his holiness relative to our sinfulness, and wonder what will happen to us after we die.

-At these spiritual junctions, God ensures we have access to enough information about his salvation plan to make an informed decision about our eternal destiny.
+At these spiritual junctions, God ensures that we have access to sufficient information about his salvation plan to make an informed decision about our eternal destiny.

 He makes special provisions when necessary.